 - Your online identity by monitoring online breaches involving your email addresses and social media accounts;

 - Your privacy by creating anonymous email aliases to hide your real personal email address(es);

 Does MyCyberHome work on both iPhones (iOS) and Android phones?

 Yes, MyCyberHome is available on iOS devices (iPhone, iPad, iPod Touch) and Android smartphones.

-How can I use MyCyberHome to block Malicious traffic? (iOS only)
+How can I use MyCyberHome to block ads, trackers and malicious traffic? (iOS only)

 When you access the internet from your mobile browser or any other mobile app, your phone uses DNS services to identify the web site (or URL) you are trying to connect to.
 By selecting the MyCyberHome secured DNS, it will filter any attempt to connect to an ad server, a tracker or a website which has been identified as malicious.

-For extra security and privacy protection, we use Quad9, an open DNS service provider incorporated in Switzerland and fully compliant with relevant EU Directives and Regulations as well as relevant national and local legislation and regulations of the Republic of Cyprus, including, but not limited by DSA and GDPR.
+For extra security and privacy protection, we use AdGuard DNS, an open DNS service provider incorporated in the Republic of Cyprus and fully compliant with relevant EU Directives and Regulations as well as relevant national and local legislation and regulations of the Republic of Cyprus, including, but not limited by DSA and GDPR.